ron-che-debugger/MiniJava-Compiler/README.md

     +-[DUMMYnode]
 ```

-The MIPS instructions converted from this MiniJava program, saved in `code.s`:
+The MIPS instructions converted from this MiniJava program, saved in `code.s`.
+It begins with a data segment that defines static data such as strings and memory allocation areas, followed by a text segment where the executable code resides.
+The assembly code includes directives for class initialization, variable setup, and control flow structures such as conditionals.
+Each operation from the source code—whether it’s a variable assignment, a conditional branch, or a method call—is translated into a sequence of MIPS instructions.
 ```
 .data
 Enter: .asciiz "